Frequently Asked Questions

 • U.S. Customs

-You will pass through Customs in the first U.S. city upon your return.
+You will pass through customs in the first U.S. city upon your return.
 You are allowed duty-free purchases of $800 per person.
 Be sure to keep receipts for all purchases.
-Articles purchased at a duty-free shop are only duty free for the country in which they are purchased, are subject to U.S. customs duty and should be included in your list of purchases.
+Articles purchased at a duty-free shop are only duty free for the country in which they are purchased, are subject to U.S. Customs duty and should be included in your list of purchases.
 We recommend you pack your purchases in your carry-on for easy inspection on your return trip home.

-In early May, Buenos Aires is in the midst of autumn, offering mild and comfortable weather.
-Daytime highs of 66-72° F (19-22° C) and nighttime lows of 50-57° F (10-13° C) are usual.
+In mid-May, Dublin is in the midst of spring, offering mild weather.
+Daytime highs of 57-63° F (14-17° C) and nighttime lows of 45-50° F (7-10° C).
 Click here for additional weather information.

-• Your GEM Club Program Headquarters travel staff
+• Your GEM Club Program Headquarters Travel Staff